eetutakaeilola365/query-software/README.md

-# query-software
+# Quizzer-software by project team pepperpot
 School project.
-In this project the end goal is to make an software where the user can answer questions
+In this project the end goal is to make an software where the user can answer questions.